spex-xray/spex-help/source/models/pion.rst

    inhomogeneous in terms of temperature structure, and our single-layer approximation will break down.

-In order to make a PION component produce emission only, fix the covering fraction (cf) parameter to zero so that no absorption is produced.
+In order to make a *pion* component produce emission only, fix the covering fraction (cf) parameter to zero so that no absorption is produced.
 Then fit the omega parameter.
-Note that any PION component with a non-zero omega acts as an additive component in SPEX.
+Note that any *pion* component with a non-zero omega acts as an additive component in SPEX.
 Therefore, multiply these components with your multiplicative components (like the Galactic absorption) using the ``comp rel`` command.

-For more information on this model, the atomic data and parameters we refer to Section `Absorption models <#sect:abs_models>`__.
+For more information on this model, the atomic data and parameters we refer to :ref:`sect:abs_models`.

 More options
 ------------